Bomb attack deepens divisions as Turkey faces bitter election

 "We're eager for the election, whereas the dictator in the palace is fleeing the election," said HDP honorary president Ertugrul Kurkcu, reflecting a widely-held suspicion among Erdogan's opponents that he would like to postpone the election until he can be sure of stronger AKP support.

-"We could consider various changes in our campaign style to prioritise security.
+"We could consider various changes in our campaign style to prioritize security.
 We haven’t clarified that yet but we're aware that a new situation has emerged after the attack."

 While the election looks likely to return a hung parliament again, some of Erdogan's supporters think prolonged instability could have voters yearning for a return to strong single-party rule further down the line.